TheSpaceDevs/Tutorials/tutorials/getting_started_SNAPI/README.md

 Querying the articles endpoint: https://api.spaceflightnewsapi.net/v4/articles

 Adding filters is done by adding them to the base url.
+See the full list of filters in the [documentation](https://api.spaceflightnewsapi.net/v4/docs).

 ## Examples